 Total Body Potassium (TBK)

-- aim: this procedure accurately determines the body's total cell mass (that is, the active growing tissues in the body), which in turn can be used to estimate fat-free or lean body mass.
+Total Body Potassium (TBK) is a method for measuring body composition.
+This procedure accurately determines the body's total cell mass (that is, the active growing tissues in the body), which in turn can be used to estimate fat-free or lean body mass.
 When this measurement is combined with measurements from the Total Body Protein, you can determine total organ and muscle mass.

 - Burmeister, W (1965), Potassium-40 Content as a Basis for the Calculation of Body Cell Mass in Man.
 Science 148, 1336-1337.

 - Rosin, R and Shulov, A (1961), Estimation of total body fat from potassium-40 content.

 - Gilbert B. Forbes, James Gallup, and John B. Hursh, (1961) Estimation of Total Body Fat from Potassium-40 Content, Science 13, Vol. 133. no. 3446, pp.101-102.